djertnerap/The_WILD_Guess/README.md

 #### Grouping

-In order to estimate label shift per grouping in the test sets, use the argument:
+In order to estimate label shift per grouping in the test sets, add the argument:

 ```commandline
 --label_shift_estimation_grouping region year